jonathanlurie/devclockdashboard/README.md

   - ...
 - add a average day profile
 - add a average week profile (bars are days of the week)
+- add an icon when version is updated